fschur/fschur.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+I am a PhD student in Statistics at ETH Zurich under the supervision of [Jonas Peters](https://people.math.ethz.ch/~jopeters/).
+I work on statistics and machine learning. i am particullary interested in Causality and Reinforcement Learning.

+I completed my M.Sc. at ETH Zurich, under the supervision of [Andreas Krause](https://las.inf.ethz.ch/krausea) and [Peter Buhlmann](https://stat.ethz.ch/~buhlmann/).
+The topic for my thesis was Lifelong Meta-Learning for Bayesian Optimization and I received the [ETH Medal](https://ethz.ch/en/the-eth-zurich/education/awards/eth-medal.html).

+Before, I worked as a masters student at the [ETH Institute for Machine Learning](https://ml.inf.ethz.ch/) under the supervision of Andreas Krause.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.